Display Screen Equipment (DSE)

 Under the Health and Safety (Display Screen Equipment) Regulations, a "user" means an employee who habitually uses DSE for a significant part of their normal work.

-Please refer to the "Computer and other hand held devices guide" (A-Z Policies / DSE)
+Please refer to the "Display Screen Equipment Policy" (A-Z Policies / DSE)

 For DSE users, the University will: